How to Get a Hyphenated Last Name in 2023 and What to Consider

-- Contact your country clerks office to make sure your state permits hyphenated last names after marriage.
+- Contact your country clerk’s office to make sure your state permits hyphenated names after marriage.

 - After your marriage is over, visit your Social Security office with your marriage certificate and apply for a new Social Security card.
 Your name change is considered legal after your name has been updated with the Social Security Administration.

-- Start changing your name everywhere else – driver’s license, passport, banks, credit cards, investment accounts, etc.
+- Start changing your name everywhere else – your driver’s license, passport, bank accounts, credit cards, investment accounts, etc.